Celebrating CYGNA: Supporting women in academia

 - Many other women’s networks are single-university networks and cover all disciplines from Archaeology to Zoology.
 Although this might build institutional coherence, single-discipline networks across universities like CYGNA offer different institutional perspectives, provide better opportunities for research collaborations, and present the opportunity to discuss sensitive issues with those outside one’s immediate circle of colleagues.

 - Likewise, countrywide networks such as WHEN [Women in Higher Education Network] have an important role to play.
 However, the sheer size of this type of networks makes forming the close bonds that are needed for women to thrive in academia difficult.
-At CYGNA new members are only added to the mailing list if they are known to at least one active current member and they are introduced and made to feel welcome at every meeting.
+At CYGNA new members are only added to the mailing list if they are known to at least one active current member and they are explicitly introduced and made to feel welcome at every meeting.

 - CYGNA is open to international members.
-In fact, nearly one third of our members do not live in the UK.
+In fact, nearly one half of our active members do not live in the UK.
 This provides members with the opportunity to network outside the UK.
 Its London location means that we also regularly host international CYGNA members.
 To date, we have had visitors from Australia, Austria, China, Denmark, Finland, France, Germany, Greece, Japan, the Netherlands, and the USA.
 Given that, by coincidence rather than by design, 95% of our UK CYGNA members originate from outside the UK, this makes for a very international network.

 - CYGNA is resolutely FREE for its members.
 Our speakers are usually CYGNA members who offer their time for free, whereas the host university sponsors our catering.
 We do not charge for membership or for attending our meetings.
 This ensures our network is open for academics at any stage of career and to those who work at less well-resourced institutions.